harshadkurade/demo_repo/README.md

 # demo_repo
-It is a demo repository
+It is a demo repository.